 WMCV -- the call letters stood for owners Music City Video, Inc. -- first applied for channel 17 in Nashville on February 3, 1966 and received its construction permit a mere three days after the 190th birthday of our nation, on July 7, 1966.
-(A second UHF, WKTO-TV/30, was granted a CP less than a month later, on August 2, but its permit was cancelled foe failure to construct twice before being surrendered two months after its second reinstatement in 1971.)
+(A second UHF, WKTO-TV/30, was granted a CP less than a month later, on August 2, but its permit was cancelled for failure to construct twice before being surrendered two months after its second reinstatement in 1971.)

 Channel 17 went on the air a little over two years later on August 5, 1968 with a 3:00pm to midnight schedule that included movies at sign-on, a double feature at 7:00pm, and a late movie at 10:30pm.
 In between, WMCV offered local programs Matty's Fun Club and Seventeen Time from 4:30 to 6:00 and syndicated fare such as Bat Masterson, Western Star Theatre and Peter Gunn.
-They also resurrected "Dr. Lucifur's Mystic Circle", a hosted Saturday night horror movie, which had been a constant on crosstown WSIX-TV/8's schedule from the summer of 1959 until the spring of 1967; "Lucifur" was radio announcer Ken Bramming, who reprised the role on WMCV for a little over a year, until November 1969.
+They also resurrected "Dr. Lucifur's Mystic Circle", a hosted Saturday night horror movie, which had been a constant on crosstown WSIX-TV/8's schedule for nearly a decade, from the summer of 1959 until the spring of 1967; "Lucifur" was radio announcer Ken Bramming, who reprised the role on WMCV for a little over a year, until November 1969.

 For Dr. Lucifur, Bramming mixed a bit of Bela Lugosi with John Carradine and Vincent Price at their most charming.
 He created a dapper, silver-haired, suave Transylvanian host dressed in white tie and a black tuxedo, with a black eyepatch and an obvious affection for fine tobacco.
 A filmed black-and-white intro and outro would run each week with the movie, and the breaks during the actual film would be performed live in the studio.
 Dr. Lucifur would rarely be seen during the live portions.
 Instead, the show was shot "subjectively" from his viewpoint as he interacted with a supporting cast of ne'er-do-wells, including "Granny Gruesome", "Frantic Freddy the Hipster" and "Baron Von Sloucho".
 The skits that Bramming and his compatriots performed rarely had anything to do with the night's feature.
 They ranged from spoofs on current events to parodies of popular TV shows of the day.